 2. Raw Honey Classification

 Over the course of the production process though, Manuka honey may lose all those coveted amino acids and enzymes if it is handled in a certain way.
-To be more specific, if Manuka honey is heated to a high temperature, there is a good chance that those amino acids and enzymes will no longer be as potent.
+To be more specific, if Manuka honey is heated to a high temperature, there is a good chance those amino acids and enzymes will no longer be as potent.

 Raw Manuka honey is good for you and you should take the time to look for it.